hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 dmz NOT dmz-relay   → The dmz partition without a pool you don't want in view Common              → Shows Common partition pools
 ```

-Because a search term matches anywhere in the pool data, a partition search can also pick up pools whose name, alias, or member hostnames contain the same text.
-This is especially noticeable when a partition name overlaps your DNS domain (a `lab` partition in a `lab.local` domain matches every resolved hostname).
-Use `NOT common` or other `NOT` terms to trim the view.
-Partition-filtered views scope backend polling to the visible pools, same as any other search.

 ### Advanced Search Examples